ShahindaAnwer/Stock_Market_Prediction/README.md

 ![pass](https://user-images.githubusercontent.com/62629426/224587004-4d1b7195-3c5e-44a2-bbfd-ba8b8ad1ce54.png)

-This is an example of a plot of airline passengers
+                  This is an example of a plot of airline passengers but it pretty much shows how time series data looks like

+It is important to take account of the squence of data, this is done by splitting the data.

 Reference: https://www.tableau.com/learn/articles/time-series-analysis